nordstream3/FOC/production/README.md

 > (This is an image of an old version) The 3d printed enclosure you can find in the /production folder as obj files.
 You don't necessarily need an enclosure, but it will protect the components from short circuits etc.

-For a complete assembly of Free Drive you will need:
+For a complete assembly of the board you will need:

 <img src="https://github.com/nordstream3/FOC/assets/129880401/f58cc206-b7ed-49ce-b436-6f655d200584" width="600" style="float:left; margin-right:10px;">